cdsittampalam/documentation/docs/Deposit & Withdraw.md

 The actioned tab shows the same column fields.
 However, the ACTIONED column reflects the time and date in which the transaction approval was actioned.
 There are two states in the ACTIONED column.
 These include:

-*   APPROVED - The transactions has been approved by all the custodians.
+*   APPROVED - The transactions have been approved by all the custodians.
-*   REJECTED - The transactions has been rejected by all the custodians.
+*   REJECTED - The transactions have been rejected by all the custodians.

 The following is an example actioned entry in the Approval view with the status of APPROVED: